mbmorrissey/cadalogger/README.md

 The ATMega480X MCUs used in cadalogger boards are programmed over UPDI.
 The boards have three pins for programming: ground, 3.3V and UPDI.

-[include images of both boards, highlighting programming headers]
+See pinouts (below) for locations of programming headers.

 An UPDI programmer is required for a new board.
 SerialUPDI is the simplest and least expensive option.
 See below for more as well as
 [here](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md).
 A dedicated UPDI programmer is